This information provides a general overview of Ad Standards Community Panel determinations on complaints about language in advertising.

 Language concerns were identified in 14 per cent of complaints received in 2015.

-The ASB and the advertising industry have demonstrated their responsibility and commitment to good practice in this area by developing a coherent and responsible approach to the issue.
+Ad Standards and the advertising industry have demonstrated their responsibility and commitment to good practice in this area by developing a coherent and responsible approach to the issue.
 This approach is grounded in ensuring that advertisements are legal, decent, honest and truthful and are prepared with a sense of obligation to the consumer and society.